smashed-egg/.github/profile/README.md

 # Development Discussion

-You may propose new features or improvements of existing Smashed Egg packages in the relevant GitHub discussion board [here](https://github.com/smashed-egg/.github/discussions).
+You may propose new features or improvements of existing Smashed Egg packages in the relevant GitHub discussion board.

 If you propose a new feature, please be willing to implement at least some of the code that would be needed to complete the feature.